datatogether/roadmap/reference/workflow_changes.md

 & Packages.

 ### Automated, Selective Bag & Package Creation
-A new service will autmoate the process of exporting collections of data in a number of formats, as well as tracking updates to these collections.
+A new service will automate the process of exporting collections of data in a number of formats, as well as tracking updates to these collections.
 The first supported format will be automatically generated Bag-It Bags (our current standard), with planned support for Dat data packages, & the Open Knowledge Foundation Data Package Format.